hexops/fastfilter/README.md

 ### **v0.10.0** (not released)

+- All types are now unmanaged (allocator must be passed via parameters)
 - Renamed `util.sliceIterator` to `fastfilter.SliceIterator`
 - `SliceIterator` is now unmanaged / does not store an allocator.
 - `SliceIterator` now stores `[]const T` instead of `[]T` internally.